top of page

 True Bugs and Hoppers

 Closely associated with beetles, but with their own distinct characteristics, true bugs are in the order Hemiptera together with various hoppers and numerous plant-parasitic species.
-My primary interest is with the bugs and the hoppers, which are separated into their own suborders.
+My primary interest is with the bugs and hoppers, which are separated into their own suborders.

 Hairy Shieldbug